-12.4 Operation in Power Managed Modes
+12.4 Operation in Power-Managed Modes

-The selection of the automatic acquisition time and A/D conversion clock is determined in part by the clock source and frequency while in a power managed mode.
+The selection of the automatic acquisition time and A/D conversion clock is determined in part by the clock source and frequency while in a power-managed mode.

-If the A/D is expected to operate while the device is in a power managed mode, the ACQT2:ACQT0 and ADCS2:ADCS0 bits in ADCON2 should be updated in accordance with the power managed mode clock that will be used.
-After the power managed mode is entered (either of the Power Managed Run modes), an A/D acquisition or conversion may be started.
-Once an acquisition or conversion is started, the device should continue to be clocked by the same power managed mode clock source until the conversion has been completed.
+If the A/D is expected to operate while the device is in a power-managed mode, the ACQT2:ACQT0 (ADCON2<5:3>) and ADCS2:ADCS0 (ADCON1<6>, ADCON0<7:6>) bits should be updated in accordance with the power-managed mode clock that will be used.
+After the power-managed mode is entered (either of the power-managed Run modes), an A/D acquisition or conversion may be started.
+Once an acquisition or conversion is started, the device should continue to be clocked by the same power-managed mode clock source until the conversion has been completed.

-If the power managed mode clock frequency is less than 1 MHz, the A/D RC clock source should be selected.
+If the power-managed mode clock frequency is less than 1 MHz, the A/D RC clock source should be selected.